Tabintel/ekemini-sam/content/about.md

 author = "Ekemini Samuel"
 +++

 Hola, 👋🏾 Ekemini Samuel is my name.
-I identify market needs, build products that solve problems one day at a time and create technical articles - API Documentaion, White Papers and other forms of Technical Content.
+I identify market needs, build products that solve problems one day at a time and create technical articles - API Documentation, White Papers and other forms of Technical Content.

 On the path to becoming a Product Manager, building efficient services.
 I love music, and music production.
 Playing drums is my go-to vibe.